Spacial/csstuff/README.md

 - [How to Read a Paper Efficiently (By Prof. Pete Carr)](https://www.youtube.com/watch?v=IeaD0ZaUJ3Y)
 - [How to Write an Abstract](https://users.ece.cmu.edu/~koopman/essays/abstract.html)
 - [Best Paper Awards in Computer Science (since 1996)](https://jeffhuang.com/best_paper_awards.html)
+- [Tips and Tricks for Writing Scientific Papers](https://github.com/Wookai/paper-tips-and-tricks): Best practice and tips & tricks to write scientific papers in LaTeX, with figures generated in Python or Matlab.

 ## Teaching